Dr. Riane Eisler on the Superhumanize podcast

 What has changed in the thinking around feminism and gender issues?

-In this episode of The Bridge, Dr. Riane Eisler joins Jamia Wilson, Executive Director of Feminist Press, who is leading us in revisioning the thinking behind gender issues today, in a dialogue on redefining the feminist movement.
+In this episode of The Bridge, Dr. Riane Eisler joins Jamia Wilson, formerly Executive Director of Feminist Press, who is leading us in revisioning the thinking behind gender issues today, in a dialogue on redefining the feminist movement.
 The podcast features an intergenerational conversation on the intersection of current and past views on feminism and gender issues.
 Hosted by Peggy Clark, Vice President of the Aspen Institute.